-- Choosing the right fill for you (down-fill is warmer, synthetic-fill will still keep you warm & insulated even if it gets wet)
+- Choosing the right fill for you (down-fill is warmer, synthetic-fill will still keep you warm and insulated even if it gets wet)

 Check out these sleeping bag deals on Flipp.

-Unless you are “glamping” in an RV or a yurt, you will need to make sure you bring a tent with you on your camping trip (and don’t forget the tent poles).
-When looking for a tent, it’s important to consider size, weight, durability and ease of use.
+Unless you are “glamping” in an RV or a yurt, you will need to bring a tent with you on your camping trip (and don’t forget the tent poles).
+When looking for a tent, it’s important to consider size, weight, durability, and ease of use.
 Check out MEC’s guide on how to choose a tent for more info.

 Search for tent deals on Flipp.

 3. Water Canteen

 Make sure you bring lots of clean water for your camping trip, and overestimate how much you will need.
 Our general recommendation is to bring 1 gallon per person, per day, just for drinking.
 Additionally, bring extra gallons for cooking and cleaning.
 Make sure to research the camping spot you are going to beforehand to see if there is a water source available and plan accordingly.

 You won’t regret packing a tarp if it starts to rain and you want to keep your camping setup dry.
 Tarps are great to protect your tent and campsite from any less than ideal weather conditions, as well as to provide some extra shade for those who spent a little too much time out in the sun.